Infiniti M: M35h (Hybrid version) (2011–2019)

 The hybrid includes one electric motor and two clutches to allow the 3.5L V6 (302 hp and 258 lbft) gas engine and electric motor to drive the rear wheels simultaneously.
 The lithium-ion battery pack comes from the Infiniti Essence.
 The VQ35HR 3.5 L V6 Hybrid utilizes the Atkinson cycle.
 The electric motor, installed in parallel between the engine and the transmission, produces 68 PS from 1.3kWh lithium-ion batteries that are expected to have a service life of 10 years.
 The batteries are installed upright behind the rear seats.
 The main sacrifices are that the luggage compartment space is reduced, the hybrid's rear seats are fixed in place and cannot fold down, and all-wheel drive is not available.
 One benefit of the battery placement though, is that it leaves the hybrid with a 51/49 front to rear weight distribution.

 The combined power output of the M35H's hybrid power-train is 360 hp at 6500 rpm, and an estimated 391 lbft of torque at 2000 rpm.

 Reviewers have considered the 2012 Infiniti M35h, along with the 2011 Porsche Panamera S Hybrid which also debuted in the same calendar year, as among the best executed hybrid performance luxury cars.
-The M35h and Panamera S Hybrid are the first hybrid gasoline-electric vehicles with an automatic transmission to return frugal fuel economy figures and retain the acceleration/handling characteristics of its gasoline-only counterparts.
-Earlier hybrids such as the Lexus 2007 GS 450h used a CVT for fuel economy at the cost of driving dynamics, while the 2010 BMW ActiveHybrid 7 which has an automatic transmission did not feature significantly improved mileage over its gasoline counterpart.
+The M35h and Panamera S Hybrid were among the first hybrid gasoline-electric vehicles with an automatic transmission to return superior fuel economy figures while retaining the acceleration and handling characteristics of their gasoline-only counterparts.
+The 2007 Lexus GS450h utilized an e-CVT, improving efficiency at the cost of conventional driving dynamics.
+On the other hand, 2010 BMW ActiveHybrid 7 had a conventional automatic transmission but did not feature significantly improved fuel economy over its gasoline counterpart.
 The M35h's fuel economy is superior to the M37, and it is almost as fast as the M56 while providing a more balanced, near 50/50, front/rear weight distribution.

 On August 23, 2011, the Infiniti M35h set an official Guinness world record for the world's fastest accelerating production full hybrid.
 The feat took place at the United Kingdom's Santa Pod Raceway, where CAR magazine journalist Tim Pollard drove the vehicle down the quarter-mile dragstrip in 13.896 seconds.
 The M35h averaged 13.9031 seconds for all runs, reaching speeds over 100 mph.
 Guinness adjudicators were present to witness the run and certify the record.
 The official claimed 0–100 km/h time for the Infiniti M35h is 5.5 seconds.